 Sleep is essential for good health.
 People with sleep disorders have trouble sleeping soundly at night, or staying awake during the day.
-Let us help you by diagnosing and treating your sleep disorders at one of our convenient sleep center locations.
+Let us help you by diagnosing and treating your sleep disorders.

-Once detected, sleep apnea can usually be corrected.
+Once detected, sleep disorders can usually be corrected.

 If sleep apnea remains untreated it can lead to: